tlangs/JSONFamilyTree/README.txt

 Gradle
 -----------------------------
-If Gradle is installed, running 'gradle libjar' makes a jar file and puts it in build\libs. 'gradle test' runs the tests.
+If Gradle is installed, running 'gradle libjar' makes a jar file and puts it in build/libs. 'gradle test' runs the tests.

 If gradle is not installed, running 'gradlew libjar' and 'gradlew test' will do the same as above, but it will first download the required files for it to work.